 In parallel, another route has the role of indexing the data from the logs (green route in Figure 3).
 From the same Kafka source, a second Spark consumer (named "Spark Solr consumer") takes care of data indexing while respecting the Solr schema.
 The index is updated for the query steps and then the use of a model for the prediction of maintenance tasks.
 Solr Cloud is the indexing and search engine.
-It is completely open and allows us to personalize text analyzes.
-It allows a close link with HBase, database so the schemas used by both tools are designed in a closely related way.
+It is completely open and allows us to personalize text analyses.
+It allows a close link with MongoDB, database so the schemas used by both tools are designed in a closely related way.
 On our Big Data cluster, the Solr installation is also distributed.
 In that context, we have four shards with a replication rate equals to three.
 This allows us to distribute operations by reducing blockages due to frequent indexing.
 We have configured, not only the schema, but also the data handlers (schema.xml and solrconfig.xml files).

 Our schema defines the structure of the documents that are indexed into Solr.
 This means the set of fields that they contain, and define the datatype of those fields.
 It configures also how field types are processed during indexing and querying.
 This allows us to introduce our own parsing strategy via class programming.
+Having evolved our persistence layer in order to have a richer data model, it seems natural to choose a data schema compatible between MongoDB on the one hand and Apache Solr on the other hand.
+The data processing being separate, we had to adapt ourselves in order to make them match as well as possible.
+For example, the Datetime type of MongoDB plays the same role as the DatePointField type of Solr but its interpretation is not identical.

 The Spark Solr consumer uses the Spring Data and SolrJ library to index the data read from the Kafka topic.
-It splits the data next to the Solr schema where the description of each type includes a "docValue" attribute, which is the link to the HBase column family.
+It splits the data next to the Solr schema where the description of each type includes a "docValue" attribute, which is the link to the MongoDB identifier.
 For each Solr type, our configuration provides a given analyzer.
 We have developed some of the analyzers in order to keep richer data than simple raw data from log files.
 Finally, the semantic additions that we add in our analysis are essential for the evaluation of Solr query.
-Likewise, we store the calculated metrics in HBase for control.
+Likewise, we store the calculated metrics in MongoDB main collection as an attribute for control.
 SolrCloud is deployed on the cluster through the same Zookeeper agents.
 Thus, the index persistence system is also replicated.
 We therefore separate the concepts of backup and search via two distinct components.
-This reduces the blockages related to frequent updates of our HBase database [13].
+This reduces the blockages related to frequent updates of our Mongo database [18].